sidharthramesh-TA/dataengg101/README.md

 ## Demo

 In this demo, we will be building a simple data pipeline for a retail company using Pandas and postgresql.
+We will

-We will be extracting data from a csv file using Python Pandas and loading it into a postgresql database.
+1) extract data from a csv file using Python Pandas and loading it into a postgresql landing table
-We will be using the following libraries:
-    1) Pandas
-    2) psycopg2

-### Install the required libraries

-    ```bash
-    pip install pandas psycopg2
-    ```
+2) Transform the data in the landing table and load it into a staging table
+3) Transform the data in the staging table and load it into a Dimension and a fact table
+4) Make a cron job to refresh the data in the data warehouse every day
+5) Build a simple report using PowerBI to visualize the data

 ## Common Tools used in Data Engineering